Metro Vancouver home values have been volatile since 2021, and are now trending downward.

 This article covers:

-Metro Vancouver is a bustling city of 2.5 million people that has earned recognition as one of the top 100 cities in the world, coming in at number 50.
+Metro Vancouver is a bustling region of 3 million people that has earned recognition as one of the top 100 cities in the world, coming in at number 50.

-Vancouver is an attractive city to live in for many reasons, including:
+Vancouver is an attractive place to live for many reasons, including:

 However, it's important to note that Vancouver is also an expensive city to live in, particularly when it comes to housing.